Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Considering its efficiency and cost, spiral-bound printing is perfect to use for short-term and non-retail books.
 The pages are printed using digital printing technology on high-quality paper, giving it a professional finish throughout.
 They are stacked with holes punched in them; a spiral or coil is put into the holes to hold the book together.

-Books with spiral bound can be laid flat and crisp over each other, making it an attractive, lifelong choice for business, home use and education.
-It is a perfect fit when printing materials such as recipe books, employee manuals, journals and directories.
+Books with spiral bound can be laid flat and crisp over each other, making it an attractive, lifelong choice for business, home use, and education.
+It is a perfect fit when printing materials such as recipe books, employee manuals, journals, and directories.

 Wire O-Binding